daniel-a-melo/angular-typescript/README.md

 - [ ] Check bootstrap fonts bundling (https://github.com/systemjs/builder/issues/166 and https://github.com/systemjs/plugin-css/issues/61)
 - [ ] Add support for source map in test coverage tool.
 See [gotwarlost/istanbul#122](https://github.com/gotwarlost/istanbul/issues/212)
 - [ ] Turn the decorators `@at.config`, `@at.filter`, `@at.directiveFactory` strongly typed. [https://github.com/ulfryk/angular-typescript] [http://bit.ly/1HYaQw2]
-- [ ] Add shell scripts to Gulp, Bower and TSD

 ### Questions/issues

-- Cannot load SystemJS or AMD modules
+- When using FF with firebug cannot load SystemJS or AMD modules (https://github.com/systemjs/systemjs/issues/835)
 - How can I config that all modules of a package should be loaded with text plugin?
 - How can I invoke JSPM bundle from Gulp?